hazelcast/hazelcast-cpp-client/Reference_Manual.md

 #### 7.6.1.3 Scaling The Executor Service

 You can scale the Executor service both vertically (scale up) and horizontally (scale out).
-See the [Scaling The Executor Service section](https://docs.hazelcast.com/imdg/latest/computing/executor-service.html#scaling-the-executor-service) in the Hazelcast IMDG Reference Manual for more details on its configuration.
+See the [Scaling The Executor Service section](https://docs.hazelcast.com/hazelcast/latest/computing/executor-service.html#scaling-the-executor-service) in the Hazelcast Reference Manual for more details on its configuration.

 #### 7.6.1.4 Executing Code in the Cluster